felisaav/interview_guru/README.md

 ## Main Models
 1. ChatCompletion Model

-The ChatCompletion model, powered by OpenAI's GPT-3.5, is used extensively throughout AI Interview Guru to assist HR recruiters and job seekers in various tasks, including:

-- Preprocessing job descriptions and resumes.
+The ChatCompletion model, powered by OpenAI's GPT-3.5, is used throughout AI Interview Guru to assist HR recruiters and job seekers in **Preprocessing job descriptions and resumes**, **parsing resumes to extract relevant insights**
-- Providing detailed analyses and feedback on resumes.
-- Matching candidates with suitable job positions based on skills, education, and experience.
-- Evaluating the quality of resumes and job descriptions.
-- Generating insights and suggestions for resume improvement.

 2. Embedding Vector Model

+This model is tailored for generating embeddings, which are numerical representations of textual data.
+Embeddings capture the semantic meaning of words, phrases, or entire documents in a high-dimensional vector space.

+- Model Name: text-embedding-3-small
+- Capabilities: It can process text inputs and convert them into fixed-length vectors, allowing for semantic analysis, similarity calculations, and other natural language processing tasks.
+- Output: The output of the model is a vector representation (embedding) of the input text, which encodes its semantic meaning in a numerical format.
-The Embedding Vector model is utilized to generate embeddings for text data, enabling the comparison of resumes and job descriptions based on semantic similarity.
-This model calculates the cosine similarity score between two embeddings, allowing for accurate matching and scoring of resumes against job descriptions.
+- Usage: The model is used in the code to generate embeddings of job descriptions and resumes, enabling comparison and analysis based on semantic similarity.

 ## Formulas and Explanation
 > Cosine Similarity Score